devnums/pyheartlib/QUICKSTART.md

 # Quickstart

 To use this software, the first step is to place the raw data in a base data directory.
-Since the package supports MIT-BIH format, the MIT-BIH Arrhythmia Database can be used.
-It can be downloaded by runnig the following commands:
+Since the package supports WFDB format, the MIT-BIH Arrhythmia Database can be used.
+This dataset can be downloaded by runnig the following commands:

 ```
 $ mkdir data